slowernews/hamster-system/README.md

 - and/or a launcher-file finder<sup id="refnote2"> [2](#footnote2)</sup>.

 ---
-## Organize your workflow
+## How to organize your workflow
-*'Every input to your workflowan is actionable or non-actionable'.*

-### Introduction:

-- your workflow consists of a collection of inputs managed in 3 plain text files on a cloud synced folder and paper<sup id="refnote3"> [3](#footnote3)</sup>.
+*'A workflow consists on managing a collection of inputs'.*

-- actionable inputs are managed in [todos](#actionable-inputs-todos); non-actionable inputs are managed on [references and notes](#non-actionable-inputs-references-and-notes).

 - workflow management is loosely inspired on GTD, [Todo.txt](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) (plain text files) and [Bullet journal](http://bulletjournal.com/) (notes on paper).

+- your workflow consists of a collection of inputs managed in 3 plain text files on a cloud synced folder and paper<sup id="refnote3"> [3](#footnote3)</sup>:
+	- actionable inputs are managed in [todos](#actionable-inputs-todos).
+	- non-actionable inputs are managed on [references and notes](#non-actionable-inputs-references-and-notes).

-File structure (check also [screenshots](#screenshots)):
+- File structure (check also [screenshots](#screenshots)):

-        on cloud synced folder - TXT files:
+        on a cloud synced folder - 3 TXT files:
             Notes (collection of thoughts)
             References (collection of bookmarks)
-            Todos (collection of tasks to do)
+            Todos (collection of long term tasks)

-        on paper:
-            collection of tasks to be done ASAP
+        on paper (collection of short term tasks)

 ---
 ### Actionable inputs (todos):